Orbital Welding Machine Engineered for Versatility

-Tri Tool’s new orbital automated welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.
+Tri Tool’s orbital automated pipe and tube welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.

 Advanced Programmable Multi-Process Welding Arc Controller

-Tri Tool’s AdaptARC mechanized orbital welding system is designed to facilitate every aspect of the welding procedure.
-Use AdaptARC’s OrbitMASTER controller to modify short arc for open root welding and eliminate the time consuming hot pass.
+Tri Tool’s AdaptARC mechanized orbital pipe and tube welding machine is designed to facilitate every aspect of the welding procedure.
+Use AdaptARC’s OrbitMASTER controller to modify short arc for open root welding and eliminate the time-consuming hot pass.